bryhlee/bryhlee.github.io/index.md

 ## Biography
 <img id="bio-portrait" src="/assets/img/me2.jpg">

-Hi all - my name is Bryson Lee, and I'm a software engineer and technical director in Computer Graphics (CG) production systems and artist workflow tools for visual effects, 3D animation, and cinematics.
+Hi all - my name is Bryson Lee, and I'm a software engineer and technical director in Computer Graphics (CG) production systems and artist workflow tools for 3D animation, visual effects, and video games.
 I'm currently an Associate Research and Development Engineer at [Blizzard Entertainment](http://www.blizzard.com) in the Animation and Cinematics divison, where I'm helping to build the next generation of the studio's pipeline and further improve existing software, systems, and tools.
-I graduated from Santa Clara University in 2018 with a B.S. in Computer Science and Engineering and am currently pursuing an M.S. in Computer Science at USC with a [concentration in Creative Technology and Multimedia Systems](https://www.cs.usc.edu/academic-programs/masters/).
+I graduated from Santa Clara University in 2018 with a B.S. in Computer Science and Engineering and am currently pursuing an M.S. in Computer Science at USC with a concentration in Creative Technology and Multimedia Systems.

 During the summer of 2017, I worked as a Production Engineering Intern at [Industrial Light and Magic](http://www.ilm.com/).
 While there, I collaborated with [Walt Disney Animation Studios](https://www.disneyanimation.com/) to develop new rendering queuing systems, rebuild global studio tools, and improve core elements of ILM's media creation pipeline.
 Together with motion capture TDs and VFX supervisors, I facilitated projects to incorporate new and advanced forms of assets in a distributed artist workflow.